It’s called the Operating Demand Reserve Curve — ORDC for short. You can be forgiven if you’ve never heard of it.

 The ORDC works in conjunction with ERCOT’s real-time wholesale power auction system.
 Think of the ORDC as an algorithmic formula.
 ERCOT employs this formula in an automated fashion to calculate payment adders that go to generators.
 The generators collect these ORDC payment adders when they successfully offer power into the market during shortage conditions.

 The ORDC price adders are variable.
-As operating reserves approach blackout conditions, the size of the ORDC adder increases.
+As operating reserves diminish (eventually approaching blackout conditions), the size of the ORDC adder increases.

 The size of the ORDC payment theoretically correlates to the value that consumers place on preventing blackouts.
 Or, as the PUC staff explains: it is “the price at which consumers, on average, are indifferent to having their electric service curtailed.”